Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Overview of Bayesian parameter estimation

 \subsubsection{Multibanding}

-The frequencies of chirp signals from CBC sources increase during the binary inspiral.
-GW signals are present in the data from the low-frequency cutoff of the GW detector ($\sim 20$Hz for current detectors and $\sim 5$Hz for 3G) up to the merger at hundreds or thousands Hz, depending on the source masses.
-The fully sampled GW data (e.g. sampling rate of 4096Hz) is excessive for the low-frequency early insprial stage, therefore the data can be adaptively downsampled as long as sampling rate remains above the Nyquist frequency.
-This approach is known as multibanding or adaptive frequency resolution.
+The frequencies of signals from CBC sources increase during the binary inspiral.
+GW signals are present in the data from the low-frequency cutoff $f_\mathrm{min}$ of the GW detector ($\sim 20$\,Hz for current detectors~\cite{LIGOScientific:2014pky, VIRGO:2014yos, KAGRA:2020tym} and $\sim 5$\,Hz for 3G~\cite{Abac:2025saz, reitze2019_CosmicExplorerContribution}) up to the maximum frequency $f_\mathrm{max}$ of hundreds of Hz up to $\sim 2$\,kHz, depending on the source masses.
+The full-bandwidth GW data (i.e. strain data with sampling rate of 4096\,Hz or 16384\,Hz) is excessive for the low-frequency early inspiral stage, therefore the data can be adaptively down-sampled as long as sampling rate remains above the Nyquist frequency.
+This approach is known as multibanding or adaptive frequency resolution, {first proposed for source detection~\cite{Adams:2015ulm, Aubin:2020goo}.}

-Several different MB schemes have been proposed, see, e.g. Refs~\cite{Vinciguerra:2017ngf, Morisaki:2021ngj}.
+Several different MB schemes for PE have been proposed; see, e.g., Refs~\cite{Vinciguerra:2017ngf, Morisaki:2021ngj}.
 In this work, we adopt the scheme used in \citet{Morisaki:2021ngj}, in which the time-domain data is divided into bands with geometrically decreasing lengths $(T, T/2, T/4, \dots, 4s)$.
-The starting and ending frequencies of each band are chosen such that (i) the data in the time-domain band can cover the signal within the frequency band, with time-frequency relation given by 0PN equation for the lowest mass in the prior and (ii) the waveform smoothly vanishes at the left edge of each time-domain band with the window function applied.
+The starting and ending frequencies of each band are chosen such that (i) the data in the time-domain band can cover the signal within the frequency band, with time-frequency relation given by the 0PN equation for the lowest mass in the prior and (ii) the waveform smoothly vanishes at the left edge of each time-domain band with the window function applied.
 The frequency bands and relevant coefficients are determined once the prior is set, requiring no additional calculations before or during PE.